apache/pulsar/site2/docs/reference-metrics.md

 ### Subscription metrics

-> Subscription metrics are only exposed when `exposeTopicLevelMetricsInPrometheus` is set to true.
+> Subscription metrics are only exposed when `exposeTopicLevelMetricsInPrometheus` is set to `true`.

 All the subscription metrics are labelled with the following labels: